hynekb/LearningGithub/README.md

 I follow tutorial how to use Github

 ## Now I am learning branching  concept
-I am submitting the chang e of the file
+I am submitting the change of this file